wwwted/ndb-cluster-workshop/labs/Lab_1_install.md

 cp /mcm1.4.X/etc/mcmd.ini .
 ```

-Edit MCM configuration before starting MCM daemon, manager-directory should be path to your MCM repository, you do not have to create the folder "mcm_data" as this is done at first start.
+Edit MCM configuration before starting MCM daemon, manager-directory should be path to your MCM repository, you do not have to create the folder "mcm_data" as this is done at first start by mcmd.
 ```
 manager-directory = /home/<user>/MCM_LAB/mcm_data
 ```